DataDog/system-tests/docs/scenarios/parametric.md

 Then you should have updated proto files.
 This script will generate weird files, you can ignore/delete these.

 ### Architecture

-- Shared tests are written in Python (pytest).
-- GRPC/HTTP servers for each language are built and run in docker containers.
-- [test agent](https://github.com/DataDog/dd-apm-test-agent/) is started in a container to collect the data from the GRPC servers.
+Below is an overview of how the  testing architecture is structured:
+- Shared Tests in Python: We write shared test cases using Python's pytest framework.
+These tests are designed to be generic and interact with clients through the HTTP interface.
+- HTTP Servers in Docker: For each language client, we build and run an HTTP server within a Docker container.
+These servers expose the required endpoints defined in the OpenAPI schema and handle the client-specific logic.
+- [Test Agent](https://github.com/DataDog/dd-apm-test-agent/) in Docker: We start a test agent in a separate Docker container.
+This agent collects data (such as spans and traces) submitted by the HTTP servers.
+It serves as a centralized point for aggregating and accessing test data.

-Test cases are written in Python and target the shared GRPC interface.
-The tests use a GRPC client to query the servers and the servers generate the data which is submitted to the test agent.
-Test cases can then query the data from the test agent to perform assertions.
+- Test Execution: The Python test cases use an HTTP client to communicate with the servers.
+The servers generate data based on the interactions, which is then sent to the test agent.
+The tests can query the test agent to retrieve  data and perform assertions to verify correct behavior.

+This architecture allows us to ensure that all clients conform to the same interface and behavior, making it easier to maintain consistency across different languages and implementations.

 <img width="869" alt="image" src="https://user-images.githubusercontent.com/6321485/182887064-e241d65c-5e29-451b-a8a8-e8d18328c083.png">